erf-model/ERF/Docs/sphinx_doc/building.rst

   make realclean; make -j COMP=cray

-To run on GPUs on Kestrel, note that the machine has seperate login nodes for GPU use and GPU jobs should only be started from GPU login nodes (accessed via ``kestrel-gpu.hpc.nrel.gov``).
+To run on GPUs on Kestrel, note that the machine has separate login nodes for GPU use and GPU jobs should only be started from GPU login nodes (accessed via ``kestrel-gpu.hpc.nrel.gov``).
 For compiling and running on GPUs, the following commands can be used to set up your environment: ::